awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

    The next time Patch Manager updates the system, the same process is repeated\.

-   The remaining steps in the patch installation workflow apply to both Debian 8 and 9\.
+   The remaining steps in the patch installation workflow apply to both Debian Server 8 and 9\.

 1. Apply [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) as specified in the patch baseline, keeping only the qualified packages for further processing\.

 1. Apply [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) as specified in the patch baseline\.
 Each approval rule can define a package as approved\.
 **Note**
-Because it's not possible to reliably determine the release dates of update packages for Debian, the auto\-approval options are not supported for this operating system\.
+Because it's not possible to reliably determine the release dates of update packages for Debian Server, the auto\-approval options are not supported for this operating system\.

    Approval rules, however, are also subject to whether the **Include nonsecurity updates** check box was selected when creating or last updating a patch baseline\.